mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 ## Day 2 – The Waiting

 We wake up and the fire has gone out.
-Another hour is spent by myself at first, and then Fem persists with it and gets it back up.
+Another hour is spent by myself at first and then Fem persists with it and gets it back up.
 We resolve to not let it die out again as we are running out of matches.

 Fem has a sleep mid afternoon while I read some of the magazines that were left in the hut.
 Shortly after, 2 pig hunters enter the hut.
 They seem surprised to see us.
 We share our story of the previous day to their shock and amazement.
 They came to the hut via their jet boat, but they had to pick up other people so they could not take us back with them.
 But they assured us they will give the message to our canoe company so we should be picked up the following day sometime.
 This is very re-assuring to know.